- Focus on elegant, sophisticated design and attention to detail

 A number of new exterior design cues reinforce the sophisticated contemporary presence of the new Volvo S80.
-The new front and rear bumpers create a ‘stretched' effect to make it look wider and lower.
-New rectangular Daytime Running Lights at the front give the S80 nose a more contemporary look, while the rounded off classic Volvo lights at the rear visually pull the car down to the ground.
-The S80 can be fitted with expressive 19-inch wheels without loss of comfort.
+The front and rear bumpers create a ‘stretched' effect to make it look wider and lower.
+Rectangular Daytime Running Lights at the front give the S80 nose a more contemporary look, while the rounded off classic Volvo lights at the rear visually pull the car down to the ground.

-"The whole effect adds elegance to the car," explains Fedde Talsma, Design Director, Exterior.
-"We have created a wider proportion on the front grill and added more detail such as chrome exterior highlights to give the car an elegant feel."
+"The whole effect adds a sophisticated elegance to the car," explains Fedde Talsma, Design Director, Exterior.
+"We have created a wider proportion on the front grille and added more detail such as chrome exterior highlights to give the car an elegant and upmarket feel."

 It is the attention to detail that gives the S80 its enhanced sophistication.
-The S80 Inscription comprises an additional palette of upholstery options that gives the customer the opportunity to elevate the interior to Volvo's most luxurious offering.
+The S80 Executive interior offers the highest level of all-inclusive luxury, blending craftsmanship with technology, while the Inscription options offer bespoke details that gives the customer the opportunity to truly design the car to his or her personal taste.

 And under the skin, at the heart of the best driving experiences is a great chassis.
-The S80 buyer can choose from two chassis types - Comfort and Lowered Sport Chassis when the 19-inch Bor wheel is selected.
+The S80 buyer can choose from two chassis types - Comfort Chassis and Four-C (Continuously Controlled Chassis Concept).

 The new Volvo XC70 - rugged sophistication for all-terrain adventures